 Dungeon Games 5

 The Imperial City's perfume of jasmine and marble dust turned cloying as Vell's team entered their assigned quarters.
-What might have passed for austerity elsewhere felt deliberately theatrical here - rough-hewn walls framed by gilded doorways, straw pallets arranged beneath stained-glass windows depicting imperial victories.
-Ada's boot scuffed against a mosaic hidden beneath grime, revealing a single golden tile shaped like a snarling wolf's eye.
+What might have passed for austerity elsewhere felt deliberately theatrical here, rough-hewn walls were framed by gilded doorways, and straw pallets were arranged beneath stained-glass windows depicting imperial victories.
+Ada's boot scuffed against a mosaic that was hidden beneath the grime, revealing a single golden tile shaped like a snarling wolf's eye.